kokocan12/websocket-connection-using-shared-worker-example/README.md

 ![image](https://user-images.githubusercontent.com/49009864/166725714-540d3f71-e2b6-43b2-b2e2-5c4f76340a44.png)

-The websocket connections are maded in the shared worker.
+The websocket connections are maded in shared worker.
 You can see it at <chrome://inspect/#workers>

 # Why should I use SharedWorker when using a websocket connection?